Updated: Mar 10

 Now let’s take a look at New Zealand’s net migration rate (Figure 3).

 Over the years 2014 to 2017 (National Government) the net migration rate increased almost linearly.
 It then dropped slightly in 2018 before resuming its upward march in 2019.
 We know what happened in 2020.
-The data show that despite the COVID-19 pandemic, we are on track to add 60,000 migrants in 2020.
+The data show that despite the COVID-19 pandemic, we added about 45,000 more migrants in 2020.
+Recent reporting indicates that of these new entrants about 11,200 are returning permanent residents.
+I don't know what the remainder are.

 Figure 3.
 Net migration between 2014 and 2020.
 Net migration is the difference between immigration into and emigration from the country during the year.